CI/CD and Automation

 Now, RHACS can be implemented into any CI/CD process as a step in the build-deploy-run lifecycle.
 RHACS is able to acheive this through the roxctl CLI and the admission controller.
 RHACS can implement those image scanning, env variables and compliance checks into those pipelines.

-Let’s take a look at a very simple CI/CD pipeline in OpenShift would look like.
+Let’s take a look at a very simple CI/CD pipeline in OpenShift Pipelines.

 Review a basic CI/CD pipeline